yeonholee50/NyxHub/README.md

 # Nyx

 Nyx is a distributed file-sharing application designed to provide secure, fast, and decentralized file transfers.
-Inspired by the Greek goddess of the night, Nyx operates seamlessly, ensuring that your data flows effortlessly across a global network.
+With the name taken as an inspiration from Greek mythology, Nyx operates seamlessly, ensuring that your data flows effortlessly across a global network.

 ## Features
 - **Decentralized Architecture:** Leverages peer-to-peer networking to ensure no single point of failure.